How to Get Your Abs to Show

 It turns out that 17.8 percent of me is fat.
 In other words, at 154.38 pounds, 27.437 pounds of me—equivalent to more than six two-liter bottles of soda—is blubber.

-What’s the Necessary Body Fat Percentage For Abs to Show?
+What’s the Body Fat Percentage Needed for Abs to Show?

-• A “high body-fat risk” range is a body-fat percentage greater than 30 percent in men and more than 40 percent in women.
+• “High body-fat risk” starts with a body-fat percentage greater than 30 percent in men and more than 40 percent in women.
 Get that reading and you’ll also get a recommendation to see your doctor.

 • “Moderately lean”: Though 17.8 percent seems like a lot, my body fat percentage puts me in the “moderately lean” range, which, according to the clinic at St. Luke’s, is anywhere between 12.1 to 20 percent for a man in his early 40s.
 This is described as a fat level that’s “generally acceptable for good health.”For a woman, the “moderately lean” bracket is higher, 22.1 to 30 percent.
 “Women need a higher proportion of fat on their bodies to aid in hormone regulation,” Bishop explains.